thegoner24/new-york-times-test/README.md

 ## Features
 - 🔍 Search for New York Times articles by keyword
 - 📰 List and detail views for articles
+- 🔎 Advanced news filtering by date, category, and source
+- 📆 Date range selection for historical articles
 - 🌙 Clean, responsive UI with TailwindCSS
 - ⚡ Fast development with Vite HMR
 - 🔒 Environment variable support for API keys
 - 🧹 Linting and TypeScript strictness
+- 🧪 Unit testing with Jest and React Testing Library
+- 📱 Mobile-first responsive design
+- 🔄 Latest React 19 with concurrent features
+- 🛣️ Modern routing with React Router v7
+- 🏗️ Type-safe development with TypeScript 5.8

 ## Demo
 > [Click Here](https://new-york-times-test.vercel.app/)